ZhengRui/robotarm-control/README.md

 1. Connect the Yahboom MyCobot 280 to your computer via USB
 2. The default port is set to `/dev/ttyUSB0`.
 If your robot is connected to a different port, you'll need to specify it in your configuration.

-### Configuration
+### Configuration System

-The system uses YAML configuration files located in the `backend/config/` directory:
+The system employs a multi-layered configuration approach:

+1. **Pipeline Default Configuration**:
+   - Located in `lib/pipelines/[pipeline_type]/config.yaml`
+   - Defines default settings for each pipeline type
+   - Includes handler initialization and processing parameters
+   - Contains debug settings for individual handlers

+2. **Environment Overrides**:
+   - Located in `config/[env].yaml` (e.g., `dev.yaml`, `prod.yaml`)
+   - Contains environment-specific overrides
-- `dev.yaml`: Development environment configuration
+   - Selected via the `ENV` environment variable
-- `prod.yaml`: Production environment configuration
+   - Lists all available pipelines in the environment

 You can copy the example files to create your own configurations: